Iran, Ukraine talk compensation for downed passenger plane | DW | 20.10.2020

 Iranian authorities initially denied responsibility and blamed the tragedy on a technical problem.
 But days later, Iran's armed forces admitted the plane had been misidentified and targeted by two missiles.

-Most of the crash victims were Iranian-Canadians, but there were also citizens from the US, France, Ukraine, Britain, Afghanistan and Sweden among them.
+Most of the crash victims were Iranian-Canadians, but there were also citizens from the United States, France, Ukraine, Britain, Afghanistan and Sweden among them.

-A final report from Iran's aviation authority found 'human error' was to blame for bringing down the plane

 Three days of negotiations over compensation for the crash victims got underway in Tehran on Monday, Iran's state news agency IRNA reported.
 A first round of talks was held in Kyiv in July.